Friday (novel)

-Friday is a 1982 science fiction novel by Robert A. Heinlein.
+Friday is a 1982 science fiction novel by American writer Robert A. Heinlein.
 It is the story of a female "artificial person", the eponymous Friday, genetically engineered to be stronger, faster, smarter, and generally better than normal humans.
 Artificial humans are widely resented, and much of the story deals with Friday's struggle both against prejudice and to conceal her enhanced attributes from other humans.
 The story is set in a Balkanized 21st century, in which the nations of the North American continent have been split up into a number of smaller states.

 Friday was nominated for the Nebula Award for Best Novel and the Hugo Award for Best Novel in 1983.

 Plot summary

 The book's narrator is Friday Jones (often going under cover name Marjorie Baldwin and using both surnames somewhat interchangeably).
 Friday is a genetically engineered human (known as an Artificial Person or AP) in many ways mentally and physically superior to ordinary humans.
 There is great prejudice against APs so Friday conceals her nature.

 Friday is employed as a highly self-sufficient "combat courier in a quasi-military organization", traveling across the globe and to some of the near-Earth space colonies.
 She is returning from her latest mission when she is captured, tortured, raped and interrogated by an enemy group.
 She is rescued by her own people, who tell her that her highly critical mission was successful as her captors failed to find the data she was carrying in her body.

 After recovering from the ordeal, Friday takes a vacation to New Zealand to visit her group family, composed of several husbands and wives and many children.
 In an argument over racism, Friday reveals to her family that she is an AP, and they promptly divorce her.

 On the way back to her company's headquarters, she meets and befriends a married couple, the Tormeys, and their extra-legal co-husband, Georges.
 Friday is their house-guest in British Canada (a country in the Balkanized North America) when a worldwide emergency known as Red Thursday occurs.
 Various groups claim credit for the assassinations and sabotage, but Friday later learns that it is the result of a struggle between rival factions within the ultra-powerful Shipstone corporation.